HOME PAGE * SEARCH * UK KS3 level Science Quizzes for students aged ~13-14

 UK GCSE level age ~14-16, ~US grades 9-10 Biology revision notes

-Body defences: 13.
-Tests and methods for detecting diseases in humans or other animal organisms - help in diagnosis
+Body defences: 2.13 Tests & methods for detecting diseases in humans & other animal organisms - help in diagnosing conditions

-Sub-index of notes: Our body's defence mechanisms against infections from pathogens, help from vaccines & drugs
+Sub-index of notes: Our body's defence mechanisms against infections from pathogens, help from vaccines and drugs

 (13) Tests and methods for detecting diseases in humans or other animal organisms